 How to improve push notification performance

 CleverTap state that even basic personalisation increases open rates by 9%.
-It also finds that emojis can increase CTR – 4.94% with emojis compared to 3.01% without.
+It also finds that emojis can increase CTR – 9.6% with emojis compared to 3% without.
 Some emojis work better than others.
-Anything involving money seems to work well, as do the hearts of ‘in love’ and ‘two hearts’, and (perhaps more surprisingly) the ‘see no evil’ monkey, among others.
+Popular emojis that do engage recipients are “fire”, “blue heart”, “thumbs up”, “Ok”, “Lightning” and a few others.

 Certain facets of personalisation are more effective than others.
 Stated preferences, for example, will result in higher levels of usage (49% of the CleverTap survey respondents considered it to a con), while addressing a user by name is not likely to be as effective (only 27% of people thought that it was a cool idea), it’s been used so many times that it’s lost its value, people have stopped perceive it as the way to communicate something on a personal level.

 It’s worth exercising an element of caution also; sending messages based on ‘real-world’ behaviour may make 37% of people use the app more, but it will also make 25% of people use it less.
 The same applies to location-based tracking, and in-app behaviour (presumably there is significant crossover, demarcating a demographic that does not like its behaviour to be tracked).